 Her path of seeking has wound through folk magic from the four corners of the globe, numerous Shamanistic practices, Kabbalah and the Western Mystery Tradition, and even intensive studies within the Abrahamic religions.
 Her practice today is a synthesis of all that she has studied, from a distinct Shamanistic viewpoint that honors the masculine and the feminine, with a focus on empowerment.
 It is from that place that she designs her courses, creates custom ceremonies, writes her books, and works one-on-one with clients.

 Ayamanatara is a Director and founding faculty member of Matrix International University, an institution of higher learning that offers four different three-year programs: NeoShamanism, Vibrational Medicine, Earth Magic Studies, and Intuitive Arts.
 She consults for Cliffside Malibu; is the former Resident Shaman at Everyday Zen Relaxation Studio in Long Beach; and her teaching credits include being a Guest Lecturer at the Southern California University of Health Sciences, presenting at Pantheacon, and venues and institutions across the United States.
 She is the author of 6 books, including a book of action-oriented daily reflections and a textbook on Colored Light Therapy, and offers many meditation recordings.
-She is a member of the Society for Shamanic Practice, the American Botanical Council, the Sound Healers Association, and the American Society of Dowsers.
+She is a member of the Society for Shamanic Practice, the American Botanical Council, the Sound Healers Association, the Sound Healing Research Foundation, and the American Society of Dowsers.

 Ayamanatara lives just north of Los Angeles with her partner, their four cats, and a big-headed dog.

 Now listed on Thumbtack: Modern Shaman for a New World